 Built as a merchant’s home and place of business in 1798, the coquina stone Ximenez House later became “Miss Fatio’s,” St. Augustine’s most fashionable boarding house.
-Today, it is a historic house museum, carefully researched and authentically restored to reflect its heyday during Florida’s first tourism boom from the 1830s through the 1850s.
+Today, it is a historic house museum, carefully researched and authentically restored to reflect its heyday during Florida’s first tourism boom throughout its Territorial and Early Statehood periods of 1821-1861.
 Every room tells a unique story about early visitors and how they experienced the Oldest City.
 Hear them all on an unforgettable guided tour.

 The Ximenez-Fatio House Museum has fascinating stories to tell about a little-known period in Florida history.
 Each room is meticulously interpreted to bring the past to life in a visual and entertaining way.
 Best of all, through ongoing research and archaeological discoveries, House stories continue to unfold.